-A pregnant woman who is not entitled to maternity allowance under the Law on Sickness and Maternity Social Insurance is entitled to a lump sum benefit of twice the amount of the basic social benefit (EUR 76).
+A pregnant woman who is not entitled to maternity allowance under the Law on Sickness and Maternity Social Insurance is entitled to a lump sum benefit that amounts to 6.43 times the basic social benefit (EUR 250.77).

 Lump sum child benefit is payable to one or other of the child's parents, single parent, adoptive parents or guardian.